micronwave/narrative-engine-template/README.md

 # Narrative Intelligence Engine — Template

 > **This is a template repository.** Fork it, customize the data sources and asset universe, and build your own narrative intelligence system.
+This is work in progress, so stay up to date with new commits.

 Detects and tracks large-scale financial narratives as they form, mutate, and decay across fragmented media — RSS feeds, SEC filings, Reddit, news APIs.
 Maps them to S&P 500 tickers, scores their momentum, flags coordinated campaigns, and serves it all through a web dashboard.